Novel Coronavirus (COVID-19)

 Limited Entry Point: Until otherwise notified, everyone entering the facility should come through our north entrance.
 This entrance is open 24 hours a day.
 All other entry points will be closed until further notice.

-Screening Process: All patients, visitors and staff entering the facility will be screened with questions regarding respiratory symptoms and travel history, per CDC recommendations.
-Patients with symptoms will immediately be provided masks and managed per CDC guidelines.
-Based on the screening, visitors may also be asked to take their temperature, speak further with someone, or come back at a later date.
+Screening Process: All patients, visitors and staff entering the facility will be screened with questions regarding respiratory symptoms and travel history and will also have their temperature checked. speak further with someone, or come back at a later date.
 Screening will occur upon every entry.

 We know that these increased precautions may seem concerning.
 We do not want to cause alarm – but we do want to send a clear message to our community that we are prepared, responding appropriately and are committed to protecting the well-being of our patients, visitors, employees and community.